jyp/boon/README.md

 Boon: An Ergonomic Command Mode for Emacs
 ==========================================

 Boon is a complete package for modal editing, which is not Evil.

-Selling points:
+Strong points:
 - Ergonomic: common commands are easy to type.
 (See below)
 - Lightweight: ~300 loc for its core.
-- Good Emacs integration: integrates well with existing Emacs infrastructure and takes advantage of it.
+- Good Emacs integration: integrates well with existing Emacs infrastructure and leverages it.

 Ergonomic Design
 ----------------

 It is largely accepted that modal edition is more ergonomic than using key-chords.
-Boon attempts to make modal editing as comfortable as possible, by adhering to the following design principles:
+Boon attempts to take this advantage to its conclusion, making modal editing as comfortable as possible, by adhering to the following design principles:

 - Spacial allocation first, mnemonics second: the allocation of keys to commands is primarily based on the locations of keys on the